 Like if someone is downloading the same file, he or she is also uploading (seeding) the file to another computer from where you can download the file at a faster pace.
 The ideal ratio, according to BitTorrent protocol creator, should be 1:1.
 That means, if you download a file using others’ computers, you should be able to give it back to the community by way of letting your Bit Torrent client upload the file for a while.
 Most BitTorrent clients show you how much of the file you have uploaded infield that may be marked either “upload” or “seed”.

 The main advantage of this system is that people are active participants, and hence the network grows which, in turn, results in lesser bandwidth being used.
 Imagine if a single server was used and too many people tried to access it, no one would get it as the server would crash.

 Are BitTorrents Legal or Illegal

-The answer to this question is both Yes and No. It depends on upon what you are downloading.
-While some sites offer only legitimate content whose copyright they hold or things that are in public domain, many offer pirated movies, music, songs, and books, etc. You should check with the law of your land to see what you are downloading is legal.
-The responsibility of downloading illegal files rests completely with you as the people who run websites hosting BitTorrents can easily get away in the maze of computers by claiming innocence.
+The answer to this question is both Yes and No. It depends on what you are downloading.
+While some sites offer only legitimate content whose copyright they hold or things that are in the public domain, many offer pirated movies, music, songs, and books, etc. You should check with the law of your land to see what you are downloading is legal.
+The responsibility of downloading illegal files rests completely with you as the people who run websites hosting BitTorrents can easily getaway in the maze of computers by claiming innocence.

 Are BitTorrents Safe or Unsafe

 Most of the Bit Torrents are safe as the well-known Torrent sites check it out before hosting them for downloads.
 However, not all sites are safe.
-Some may willingly distribute malware while some others may not be aware (they may not have checked the parts of file they are hosting) as malicious.
+Some may willingly distribute malware while some others may not be aware (they may not have checked the parts of the file they are hosting) as malicious.
 Besides, if a BitTorrent client is uploading from an infected computer, the chances are that your downloads may be infected.

 I suggest you always deep-scan scan both the .torrent files and the final download with an antivirus to see if they are safe for use.